 The Research Associate Position

-PLEASE NOTE: Applications ARE currently being accepted.
+PLEASE NOTE: Applications ARE NOT currently being accepted.

 Postdoctoral Excellence in Research and Teaching (PERT) offers up to three years of support to outstanding candidates seeking advanced research training, teacher training and student mentorship in preparation for the demands of an academic career.
 PERT trainees may select from among over forty two faculty research mentors representing a broad range of disciplines in medicine, biomedicine, bioengineering, genetics, biochemistry, neuroscience, evolutionary biology, molecular/cellular biology, physiology, and behavior.
 The program stresses the use of non-vertebrate models for Biomedical and Life Sciences research.
 Another desired long-term outcome is to increase the number of well-qualified underrepresented minority students entering competitive careers in biomedical research.

 The program is administered through the Center for Insect Science and is partnered with a Minority Serving Institution, Pima Community College.
 Starting salary for program participants will be in accordance with the NIH postdoctoral scale, with an annual allowance for research supplies and travel.